 Materials and techniques in the elaboration of friezes

-Greek frieze
+Greek Frieze

 Functions and uses of the frieze in architecture

-In more modern constructions, such as in the residential buildings For commercial or residential applications, the frieze can be applied as a moulding or decorative architectural detail inside rooms, over windows or doors, providing elegance and depth to spaces.
+The frieze not only serves a decorative function, it also serves to tell stories and represent important scenes on a cultural and historical level.
+Many friezes of Greek and Roman temples are adorned with reliefs that narrate myths, battles, and social events.
+These types of decorations had a clear purpose: to strengthen cultural identity and transmit ideological messages to those who contemplated the structures.
+In more modern constructions, such as the residential buildings For commercial or residential applications, the frieze can be applied as a moulding or decorative architectural detail inside rooms, over windows or doors, providing elegance and depth to spaces.
 There are also friezes used as wall coverings. walls, which in addition to being ornaments, serve as a protective layer on the surface of buildings.

 The frieze in contemporary architecture

+Although the use of decorative friezes has declined compared to ancient periods, their resurgence in interior design and contemporary architecture is notable.
+Currently, MDF friezesWood-look wainscoting has gained popularity due to its insulating and aesthetic properties.
+This type of wainscoting is ideal for those looking for thermal isolation and acoustics in meeting rooms or commercial spaces, as well as being a practical choice for modern homes.
+MDF frieze not only adds a distinctive element but is also functional, fulfilling important roles in terms of both functionality and design.
 Ultimately, the frieze remains a clear example of how architecture can be both functional and aesthetic.
-Although its practical function has changed over time, its decorative and symbolic value remains a constant.
-Whether in ancient temples or modern homes, the frieze continues to tell stories and beautify buildings with its unique presence.
+Although its practical function has changed over time, its decorative and symbolic value remains constant.
+Whether in ancient temples or modern homes, the frieze continues to tell stories and embellish buildings with its unique presence.